Beverley Grammar School: Establishment

-Masters of singing and grammar were employed at Beverley more or less continuously during the middle ages.
+Masters of singing and grammar were employed at Beverley more or less continuously during the Middle Ages.
 The school disappeared at the time of the dissolution of the monasteries.
-In 1552, the burgesses of Beverley petitioned the Crown for land worth £60 for the maintenance of the Minster and also for the establishment of a new grammar school, as the town then had a population of about 5,000 but no school.
+In 1552, the burgesses of Beverley petitioned the Crown for land worth £60 for the maintenance of the Minster and also for the establishment of a new grammar school, as the town then had a population of about 5,000, but no school.
 It is unclear exactly when a new school was founded, but a schoolmaster is referred to in the town’s accounts for 1562, and in 1575 the town paid his whole salary.
+Early records suggest that the medieval building of the school, which was in the southwest corner of the Minster grounds, was demolished in 1602 before being replaced on the same site by a stone building in 1609.
+The 1609 building eventually fell into disrepair, and in 1816 the school was moved to a site adjacent to the headmaster's house on Keldgate.
+Following a local government reorganization, there was a temporary closure of the school in 1886, but makeshift accommodation was found in Grayburn Lane, allowing the school to re-open in 1889.

 A new site for the school was purchased in Queensgate in 1902, and the school moved again to another purpose-built building which would accommodate 70 students.
-The school's popularity had begun to increase, and by 1917, despite the ongoing World War I, the number of students reached 100.
+The school's popularity had begun to increase, and by 1917, despite the ongoing First World War, the number of students reached 100.
 Temporary huts were erected which would allow access to provision for wooden physics laboratory, the ‘American Hut’ and shower, baths and changing rooms.
 In 1918, an Old Boys Memorial Fund was initiated in order to commemorate those who died during World War I. Nearly £1,200 was raised through the Old Boys Memorial Fund, and in 1928, a sports pavilion was built as a memorial to those who died in World War I on the school field.